03jingjing/qt-imageResize/README.md

 # qt-imageResize
-Zooming and muimageResizeltiple ROI cropping of images
+Resize and crop multiple ROIs of the image